nirbhaykwatra/Quantum2048/README.md

 - **MoveTile():**
   Handles individual tile movement and checks for merge conditions.
 - **MergeTiles() and TunnelingMergeTiles():**
-  Merge tiles and update states, with tunneling merges triggering popups, particle effects, and progress bar updates.
+  Merges tiles and updates their states.
+Tunneling merges skip over a “blocker” tile (which remains on the board by default) and can trigger popups, particle effects, and progress bar updates.

 <a id="tunneling-merges-and-progress-updates"></a>
 ### Tunneling Merges and Progress Updates
-- **Tunneling Logic:**
+- **Tunneling Logic (tunnelling1 and tunnelling2):**
-  Checks game levels (e.g., "tunnelling1" or "tunnelling2") and manages the tunneling merge counter.
+  - **‘tunnelling1’:** The first tunneling merge triggers a popup and sound effect (plus an optional particle effect if assigned).
+  - **‘tunnelling2’:** Merges only occur if both tiles exceed a randomly chosen threshold (from 2, 4, 8, or 16).
+  - **Blocker Tile Handling:** By default, the middle “blocker” tile remains after a tunneling merge (though the code includes a commented line to destroy it).
 - **UI Updates:**
-  Updates radial progress values and triggers related UI changes and effects.
+  - Tracks the number of tunneling merges (`tunnel_merge`) to update radial progress bars.
+  - Displays popups at key milestones (e.g., first tunneling merge).

 <a id="game-over-detection"></a>
 ### Game Over Detection